-Set up products with ease: Shopify helps you organize your product on the basis of categories, types, vendor, discount percentage and more.
-It provides you with a liberty to list N number of products, allowing import and export options through sheet upload to make the listing easier.
+- Set up products with ease: Shopify helps you organize your product on the basis of categories, types, vendors, discount percentages and more.
+It provides you with the liberty to list an unlimited number of products, allowing import and export options through sheet upload to make the listing easier.

 With these many features around, it does have few shortcomings which many growing brands have been experiencing.
 Let us now look at some of these challenges.
 Later in the article, we will discuss possible solutions as well.

-2. Inventory sync between multiple Shopify store is not possible.
+- Inventory sync between multiple Shopify stores is not possible.
 Also for different channel integrations; there is no panel where inventory can be updated centrally.

 Let us consider scenarios to understand this shortcoming better:

-Scenario 1: An existing brand with Shopify store 1 has launched its new product line and plans on launching a new store i.e. Shopify store 2.
-To manage both the stores, they will have to login on separate panels for any update.
+1. Scenario 1: An existing brand with Shopify store 1 has launched its new product line and plans on launching a new store i.e. Shopify store 2.
+To manage both stores, they will have to log in on separate panels for any updates.
 That’s very cumbersome for the warehouse staff.

-Scenario 2: A Brand has two stores for two different locations, supporting different currencies.
+2. Scenario 2: A Brand has two stores in two different locations, supporting different currencies.
 Here again, the brand will have to launch two stores and manage them separately.

-Let us check at the comment section of shopify store to empathize with the pain store owners have been going through,
+Here's a sum up of the Shopify store's comment section to give you a better idea of the pain store owners have been going through,

-- There is no process setup in Shopify to reconcile inventory or payment for returned or damaged products with the shipment.
+1. There is no process set up in Shopify to reconcile inventory or payment for returned or damaged products with the shipment.

-- Shopify has its own payment wallet called Shopify Payment (which is not accepted everywhere) it charges extra on using a third party payment gateways like Paypal / Stripe.
+3. Shopify has its own payment wallet called Shopify Payment (which is not accepted everywhere) .
+It charges extra for using a third-party payment gateway like Paypal / Stripe.

-How Shopify Integration with a third-party inventory management application be beneficial in Managing Inventory?
+How Is Shopify Integration Beneficial in Managing Inventory?

 Once the orders start soaring in from your Shopify store, you would like to simplify your daily activities.
 Such activities include:

-- Generate pick list.
+- Generating a pick list.
 In case of high volumes, multiple picklists to divide the work between pickers

 - Inventory inward process - QC, Putaway